Prazision LP

 Prazision LP is the debut studio album by American post-rock band Labradford.
 It was released in October 1993 by Kranky, serving as the label's first album release.
 It was re-released by Kranky on November 12, 2007, with an additional track taken from the band's first single.

+Critical reception

+The Chicago Tribune wrote: "With its outdated synthesizers creating vaporous pools of dread and beauty, narcotized vocals ... and distant guitars plucking out vague, melancholy melodies, Labradford's Prazision LP ... is trance rock at its finest."

 Track listing

 Personnel

 Adapted from the Prazision LP liner notes.